ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 ## Error: [<class 'decimal.ConversionSyntax'>]
 ```

-`Balance` contains an `Amount`, but it doesn't need any fancy construction behavior so we can produce an immutable using `NamedTuple`:
+Now we define a bank-account `Balance` that contains an `Amount`, but doesn't need any fancy construction behavior.
+Thus we can produce an immutable using `NamedTuple`:

 ```python
 # balance.py